cedbossneo/mowgli-docker/README.md

 docker-compose up -d
 ```

+The Mowgli GUI is hosted on port 4006 of your PI.

 The OpenMower web app is hosted on port 4005 of your PI.

 ## Remote BY Serial Redirection